LayanAlrouji/3D_Modeling_Animation/README.md

 The goal of this project is to create smooth and repeatable movements, providing simple interaction through keyboard controls for walking and jumping.
-It focuses on 3D modeling, animation, and interactive controls to mimic bird-like movements.
+It focuses on 3D modeling, animation, and interactive controls.

 ---